 We used 1295 data from the mortgage borrowers' payment database of the private bank.
-The information was gathered using the Surabaya City branch office data during 2015-2020.
+The information was gathered using data from the Surabaya City branch office during 2015-2020.
 Additionally, based on the requirements from the Financial Services Authority's (2018) collectability status, the researcher divides the data into two categories: "Adequate" and "Default" status.
-The default status comprises collectability status, which is a combination of data grouping with "Substandard," "Doubtful," and "Non-performing" statuses.
-Descriptive statistical information on mortgage borrowers is provided in Table 1.
+The default status comprises of collectability status, which is a combination of data grouping with "Substandard", "Doubtful", and "Non-performing" status.
+Descriptive statistical information of mortgage borrowers is provided below: